dreamup-ai/user-service/README.md

 # Build the project
 npm run build

-# Make sure dynamo is up, the user-service is up, and the user table is created
+# Make sure dynamo is up, the user-service is up, and the pipeline table is created
 npm run init-local

 # Start the server